-Methodology and Best Practices for Document Analysis Project
+Methodology and Best Practices for Document Analysis Projects

-Many tasks around handling information require finding, extracting and analysing specific information in documents: A scientist may need to study the diseases and genes in scientific publicatons, a lawyer may need to assess fees and dates in a batch of contracts, a marketing expert may need to inspect client feedback regarding products and services.
+Many tasks around handling information requires finding, extracting and analyzing specific information in documents: A scientist may need to study the diseases and genes in scientific publications, a lawyer may need to assess fees and dates in a batch of contracts, a marketing expert may need to inspect client feedback regarding products and services.

-Often the required information can be processed with off-the-shelf analysis components: Kairntech offers tools for this: Annotating documents with person names, places, dates or with many millions of concepts from almost any topic, in many languages, always up to date.
+Often the required information can be processed with off-the-shelf analytical components.
+Kairntech offers tools for this: Annotating documents with person names, places, dates or with many millions of concepts from almost any topic, in many languages and always up to date.

 Then there are cases where you need to apply your own vocabularies: The list of the products, competitors, substances or places that are specific for your project.
 Kairntech allows you to do this as well.